Nobody ever spoke of God or the Bible when I was growing up. I was born into a communist family.

 The Church in Russia has become a mass movement.
 When I was working for the KGB there was one Protestant church allowed to exist in the whole of Moscow.
 Now we have almost 400 churches.
 Lots of people come to Christ and churches are spreading like a fire.
 We have a hard time keeping up with the demand for trained ministers.

-Sasha Tsutserov is a full-time minister, professor in Biblical Studies and the president of the Moscow Seminary.
-Click here for more information and to support the work of Moscow Seminary.
-Sasha will be speaking at the Worldwide Mission Conference, Bangor on Monday 21st August.
+SASHA TSUTSEROV is a full-time minister, professor in Biblical Studies and the president of the Moscow Seminary.
+For more information and to support the work of Moscow Seminary, visit onemissionsociety.org/give/moscowevangelical-christian-seminary.
+Sasha is also available to speak and share his testimony in the UK.